amerkay/wp-beacon-multi-currency-forms/src/wp-beacon-crm-donate/README.md

 ## ❓ FAQ

+### Q: Can I customize the colors of the donation box?
+**A:** Yes!
+All integration methods (Gutenberg, Shortcode, Elementor, Divi) support custom primary and brand colors.
+Use native HTML5 color pickers in the block/widget settings, or hex color codes in shortcodes.

+### Q: How do I pass custom parameters to the BeaconCRM form?
+**A:** Use the Custom URL Parameters feature available in all integration methods:
+- **Gutenberg & Elementor:** Use the visual interface to add parameter name/value pairs (no coding required)
+- **Divi & Shortcode:** Enter parameters in URL-encoded format: `key1=value1&key2=value2`

+This is useful for:
+- Pre-selecting form fields (e.g., `bcn_c_adopted_animals=elephant-123`)
+- Campaign tracking (e.g., `campaign=spring2025`, `source=newsletter`)
+- Passing any data that your BeaconCRM form accepts via URL parameters

+### Q: Can I customize the text shown in the donation box?
+**A:** Absolutely!
+You can customize:
+- The main title (default: "Make a donation")
+- The subtitle (default: "Pick your currency, frequency, and amount")
+- The notice text (default: "You'll be taken to our secure donation form to complete your gift.")

+All text fields support your customizations across all integration methods.

+### Q: Can I control which donation frequencies are shown?
+**A:** Yes!
+You can choose to show only specific frequencies (Single, Monthly, Annual):
+- **Gutenberg:** Use the checkboxes in the "Frequencies" panel
+- **Elementor:** Use the toggle switches in the "Frequencies" section
+- **Divi:** Use the Yes/No buttons for each frequency
+- **Shortcode:** Use the `frequencies` attribute (e.g., `frequencies="monthly,annual"`)

+Note: These are initial defaults.
+If BeaconCRM API returns allowed frequencies, those will override your settings.

+### Q: Can I set custom donation amounts?
+**A:** Yes!
+You can set default preset amounts for each frequency:
+- **Gutenberg:** Enter comma-separated amounts in the "Default Preset Amounts" panel
+- **Elementor:** Use the text fields for each frequency in the "Default Preset Amounts" section
+- **Divi:** Use the preset amount fields for single, monthly, and annual
+- **Shortcode:** Use attributes like `presets_monthly="5,10,15"`

+Note: These are fallback defaults.
+When the BeaconCRM form loads, it will replace these with amounts configured in your BeaconCRM account if available.

 ### Q: Can I use the same currency in multiple forms?
 **A:** Yes!
 Multiple forms can use the same currency.
 This is useful when you have different campaigns or regional variations.
 However, each currency can only appear once within the same form to prevent duplicates.